Azeko2xo/woodem/doc/sphinx2/source/user/batch.rst

 dt.05	0.05
 ===== ===========

 This table will run 6 simulations.
 The **title** column is optional; if not given, simulation title is created from values of other parameters.
+For details of table syntax (including default values, repeating previous values and comments) see :obj:`woo.batch.TableParamReader`.

 .. note:: Simulation title can be used as basis for output files.
 In particular, Windows systems don't allow many characters in filenames, which can lead to errors.
 Therefore, specifying the **title** column without dangerous characters is always advisable under Windows.